Walidcorloene/DeepAnalyzerImages/README.md

 -- Scraper/images/ : this folder contains all profiles images

+-- Scraper/scrapernetwork.py : contains functions to do the scraping of images from the page My network

--- Scraper/scraper.py : contains functions to do the scraping
+-- Scraper/scraperprofile.py : contains functions to do the scraping of images from the page of each profile

 -- Scraper/webdriver : the webdriver.exe repository